BiodiversityLC/Biodiversity/README.md

 FlameBurnt - For inspiring the concept of enemy families/variants, check out their socials!
 Twitter: https://x.com/FlameBurnt <br> <br>
 Xu Xialolan - For creating Giant Specimens and inspiring the concept of Biodiversity. <br> <br>
-Mushie and Sebu - For helping me come up with the first enemy variants (the three hoarding bugs). <br> <br>
+Mushie and Sebu - For helping me come up with the first enemy variant concepts (the three hoarding bugs). <br> <br>
 Siphonife - For helping me and a ton of our team members figure out our tools, thank you so much! <br>
+loaforc - For kickstarting development, you're awesome dude <3. <br>

 # Known Issues - Whoops :3 <br>

 There are some problems with our entities that we'll look into fixing in the future, like:
 - Ogopogo is NOT supported on moons other than the ones in the default spawn rarity config.
-If you make him spawn anywhere it's not supposed to it'll be in places it's not supposed to be.
+If you add spawn weights for moons not in the defaults or anywhere it's not made to be in, the enemy will not work as intended.
-- Upon snatching a player (Aloe's mechanic), a duplicate of their head (which is actually the visor HUD element)and an extra ragdoll appear in front of the player's camera.
+- The Prototax's spore spew has a number of issues regarding its visuals.
+The fog itself renders as a cube, and it stops expanding once it collides with things like ReverbTriggers.
+- Leaf boys are non-killable, which can lead to Eyeless dogs getting stuck trying to kill them.
+This is something we'll attempt to adress on our next content update.